kitnil/awesome/README.md

 ## C++

-- [palanteer](https://github.com/dfeneyrou/palanteer) - Visual Python and C++ profiler, debugger, tests enabler - high performance
+- [palanteer](https://github.com/dfeneyrou/palanteer) - Visual Python and C++ profiler, tests enabler - High performance
 - [BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
 BlackDex can run on any Android mobile phone or emulator, you can unpack APK File in several seconds.
 - [ydotool](https://github.com/ReimuNotMoe/ydotool) - Generic command-line automation tool (no X!)
 - [FractalSoundExplorer](https://github.com/HackerPoet/FractalSoundExplorer) - Explore fractals in an audio-visual sandbox